 IMaGHE M1 year curricula are open to students with a Bachelor of Science, or equivalent, and a research experience through internships or research positions.
 These curricula are particularly conducive to continuous training.

-IMaLiS and IMaGHE M2 year is open to students with a Master 1 degree in Science (Life Sciences, Health Sciences, Science and Technology, Earth and Life Sciences, etc.) or equivalent (minimum 4 years of studies in the sciences), and to students from French engineering schools who have received basic education in Life Sciences.
+IMaLiS and IMaGHE M2 year is open to students with a Master 1 degree in Science (Life Sciences, Health Sciences, Science and Technology, Earth and Life Sciences, etc.) or equivalent (minimum 4 years of studies), and to students from French engineering schools who have received basic education in Life Sciences.
 Selection procedure is separate for each curriculum.

 The PSL Master’s in Life Sciences primarily prepares students for careers as researchers, research professors, research physicians or research engineers in the public sector, or as Research and Development professionals in the private sector, particularly the pharmaceutical and innovative biotechnology industries.
-Career opportunities also exist in management of nature reserves and natural resources such as forestry or water supply agencies, and local and regional authorities.
+Career opportunities also exist in management of parks and nature reserves, local authorities, as well as in the private or semi-public sectors in biodiversity or environmental management.

 • Interdisciplinarity: Solid training in biology, ecology and related fields (mathematics, physics, chemistry, computer science).